-Herniorraphy as a surgical procedure indicated for patients that needs repair on hernias.
-Occurrence of hernia may be seen if a certain tissue or part of an organ bulges or constricted in a hollow part such as a bone near the abdominal area.
+Herniorraphy as a surgical procedure indicated for patients that need a repair on hernias.
+The occurrence of hernia may be seen if a certain tissue or part of an organ bulges or constricted in a hollow part such as a bone near the abdominal area.

 For an overview, there are three kinds of hernia that needs an intervention: